Nergal: Hurrian reception

-Nergal was also incorporated into the pantheon of the Hurrians, and it has been argued he was among the earliest foreign gods they have adopted.
-He is one of the gods considered to be pan-Hurrian by modern researchers, a category also encompassing the likes of Teshub, Shaushka or Nupatik.
+Nergal was also incorporated into the pantheon of the Hurrians, and it has been argued he was among the earliest foreign gods they adopted.
+He is one of the gods considered to be "pan-Hurrian" by modern researchers, a category also encompassing the likes of Teshub, Shaushka or Nupatik.
 He is already attested in the inscriptions of two early Hurrian kings of Urkesh, Tish-atal and Atal-shen.
 An inscription of the former is the oldest known text in Hurrian:

 The sun god and the weather god in this inscription are most likely Hurrian Shimige and Teshub.

 Atal-shen referred to Nergal as the lord of a location known as Hawalum:

 Giorgio Buccellati in his translation quoted above renders the names of the other deities invoked as Shamash and Ishtar, but according to Alfonso Archi the logograms dUTU and dINANNA should be read as Shimige and Shaushka in this case.

 The worship of Nergal is also well attested in the eastern Hurrian settlements.
 These include Arrapha, referred to as the "City of the Gods", which was located near modern Kirkuk, as well as Ḫilamani, Tilla and Ulamme, where an entu priestess dedicated to him resided.
 In the last three of these cities, he was associated with a goddess referred to as "dIŠTAR Ḫumella", the reading and meaning of whose name are unclear.